nhsconnect/prm-funnel/about.md

 Information about the 11% of GP practices that do not provide MI data (and 8% of GP2GP interactions) is obtained from messages sent over Spine.

-Registration data is returned from the GP2GP utilisation report (which obtains data from NHAIS and other data-sources which the PRM team does not currently have access to).
+Registration data before March 2019 is returned from the GP2GP utilisation report (which obtains data from NHAIS and other data-sources which the PRM team does not currently have access to).
 The data is from July 2018 as that is the most recent report currently available.
+From March 2019 onwards, registration data is retrieved from the MI dataset.